owensgl/biol525D/resources/daily_assignments.md

 4. Is an alignment with a higher percent of mapped reads always better than one with a lower percent?
 Why or why not?

+5. Quantify the assembly metrics for your first assembly that you ran without any options (sa_assembly21).
+Pick two or three different sets of parameters to run.
+Compare the resulting assemblies with one another and discuss which ones seemed to have improved the assembly and why that might be.

 ### Questions 2-5 are due on Monday, July 10th at 10 am.